Chart Color Schemes

 Moorebank features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.5% of all households, including 49.0% couples with children, 21.0% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 16.5%, with lone person households at 14.5% and group households comprising 2.1%.
-The median household size is 3.1 people, which is larger than the Greater Sydney average of 3.0.
+Non-family households make up the remaining 16.5%, with lone person households at 14.5% and group households comprising 2.1% of the total.
+The median household size is 3.1 people, larger than the Greater Sydney average of 3.0 people.

 Frequently Asked Questions - Households